akrzemi1/__sandbox__/outcome_v2_intro.md

 ```

 Each occurence of `OUTCOME_TRY` is a control statement.
 If the returned `result<T>` contains an error information, the function is immediatelly returned with `result<U>` containing the same error information; otherwise object of type `T` is move-constructed on the stack.

+---
+**NOTE**

+This is the v2 Outcome designed in response to feedback from a [Boost peer review held in May 2017](https://lists.boost.org/boost-announce/2017/06/0510.php).
+This library is expected to pass a second Boost peer review, and be submitted to WG21 for standardisation into the standard C++ library.

+---